Updated on September 12th, 2023 by Bob Ciura

 To be a Dividend King, a company must have a strong business model with competitive advantages, along with the ability to navigate recessions.
 It should be no surprise that we consider the Dividend Kings to be among the highest-quality dividend stocks in the entire stock market.

-We created a full list of all 30 Dividend Kings, along with important financial metrics such as dividend yields, payout ratios, and price-to-earnings ratios.
+We created a full list of all 50 Dividend Kings, along with important financial metrics such as dividend yields, payout ratios, and price-to-earnings ratios.
 You can download the full list by clicking on the link below:

-The company also has a 10% equity stake in Anheuser-Busch InBev (BUD), a 35% stake in e-cigarette maker JUUL, and a 45% stake in the marijuana company Cronos Group (CRON).
+The company also has a 10% equity stake in Anheuser-Busch InBev (BUD), a 35% stake in e-cigarette maker JUUL, and a 45% stake in the cannabis company Cronos Group (CRON).

 Source: Investor Presentation